Raghucharan16/Raghucharan16/Readme.md

 ## About me

 I'm Venkata Raghu Charan Narra.
 A CSE UnderGraduate, Volunteer of [GDG Vizag](https://gdg.community.dev/gdg-vizag/) (Vizag) and GCCP facilitator at [GVP](https://www.gvpce.ac.in/).
 Community is :heart:.
-#### Learn in public
+#### I believe Learning in public is the most effective standard of knowing or learning a thing.

-I ocassionally blog about Tech stack I know ( which i feel is cool ) at [Hashnode](https://nvrc.hashnode.dev/).
+I ocassionally blog about Tech stack at [Hashnode](https://nvrc.hashnode.dev/).
-- 🌱 I’m currently learning NodeJS.
+- 🌱 I’m currently learning Android.
-- 👯 I’m looking to collaborate for Machine Learning projects.
+- 👯 I’m looking to collaborate for Machine Learning projects/ Topics {any thing like deeplearning, GAN, VAN, Generative AI 💁}.
 - 😄 Pronouns: he/him